appvia/tako/docs/reference/config-params.md

 ## workload.command

 Defines a command to run for given workload.
-If defined it'll take presedence over the default docker image command.
+If defined it'll take precedence over the default docker image command.

 ### Default: nil (not specified - docker image command will be used)